Exclusive Interview with Jane Goodall:

 A variety of local tree species will be planted based on the needs of specific sites.
 These include, among others, Maesopsis eminii, Cordia africana, Milicia excelsa, Mitrigyna stipulosa, Lovoa trichiliodes, Khaya anthotheca (an African Mahogany), and Albizia, Trichilia and Ficus (Fig) species.

 We are so honored to be joining Dr. Jane Goodall in not just her mission, but her legacy to protect the habitat of endangered chimpanzees.
 She has moved and inspired people across the globe to make positive changes and impacts for nature.
-Please join us in this incredible endeavor and consider planting a tree in Uganda today!
+Please join us in this incredible endeavor and consider planting trees in areas like Uganda today!